ffreemt/xtl-read-assistant/README.md

 If for some reason you have to use `pyppeteer` istead of `pyppeteer2`, do this patch https://github.com/miyakogi/pyppeteer/pull/160/files

 (
-`xtl-read-assistant` relies on `deepl-tr-async` which in turns relies on `pyppeteer` that again replies on `websockets`. `pyppeteer`, however, does not play well with new versions of websockets 8.x.
+`xtl-read-assistant` relies on `deepl-tr-async` which in turn relies on `pyppeteer` that again replies on `websockets`. `pyppeteer`, however, does not play well with new versions of websockets 8.x.
 Hence, either downgrade websockts to 6.x or patch manually according to [https://github.com/miyakogi/pyppeteer/pull/160/files] or use pyppeteer2)

 ### Usage